The Bolaven Plateau Loop: The Full Guide

 If you read a guide about the Bolaven Plateau Loop from 10 years ago, half the roads will be marked as “AVOID AT ALL COSTS” in danger-red.

-As of early 2024, the roads on both the Small Loop and the Big Loop are pretty good.
+The roads on both the Small Loop and the Big Loop are pretty good.
 Not awesome, but for Laos standards, they are among the best: paved, with minimal holes, not wavy, and with good markings.

 Perfect roads and a pretty sunset